Dr. Ellie Atayee-Bennett (she/her)

 Biography

-Ellie is a Doctor of Sociology at the University of Southampton interested in the intersection between veganism, religion, and culture.
-In her PhD, which was funded by the South Coast Doctoral Training Partnership, she explored the understandings and experiences of Muslim, Jewish, and Christian vegans in the UK with the aim of revealing what is distinct about the faith vegan experience and what motivates individuals of faith to embrace veganism.
-In so doing, she identified a nuanced expression of veganism, which she termed ‘faith veganism’, and which uncovers a multitude of insights unique to the intersection with religion and culture.
-She is a qualitative researcher and in her PhD, she used a range of research methods, including semi-structured interviews, social media-based diary methods, and virtual participant observation.
-She hopes her findings will help to improve vegan advocacy efforts, so we can have more meaningful conversations with religious communities.
-She is also Co-Founder of the recently founded organisation, Green Islam (greenislam.org) which seeks to educate Muslims on a wide range of matters pertaining to veganism and environmentalism and debunk various myths that seem prevalent within the Muslim community.
+Ellie is a Lecturer in Sociology at Southampton Solent University interested in the intersection between veganism, religion, and culture.
+In her PhD, which was funded by the South Coast Doctoral Training Partnership, she explored the understandings and experiences of Muslim, Jewish, and Christian vegans in the UK.
+In doing so, she identified a nuanced expression of veganism, which she termed ‘faith veganism,’ revealing a multitude of insights unique to religious and cultural contexts.
+Additionally, she is a qualitative researcher who uses a range of research methods, including semi-structured interviews, social media-based diary methods, and virtual participant observation.
+She hopes her findings will help to improve vegan advocacy efforts, so we can have more meaningful conversations with faith communities.
+She is also Co-Founder of Green Islam (greenislam.org), an international non-profit organisation which seeks to advance environmentalism and veganism within the global Muslim community through education, advocacy, and the debunking of various prevalent myths.

 Key Publications